O1sims/networkR/README.md

 ## 4 Analysing hypergraphs

-A set of functions for analysing hypergraphs is also provided.
-These functions revolve around the projection of hypergraphs into different network structures and the measurement of a nodes' or an affiiations' "control" within the hypergraph.
+A set of functions for analysing [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph) are provided in the package.
+These functions revolve around the projection of hypergraphs into different network structures and the measurement of a node or an affiiations 'control' within the hypergraph.
 This notion of control as a centrality measure is represented by the sigma score and beta measures within hypergraphs.
+Within the realm of socio-economic networks, the best application of hypergraphs come in the form of corporate directorate networks.
+Two such examples are provided in the dataset alongside this package: (1) New York City (NYC) corporate directors of 1902; and (2) The corporate directors of Victorian Britain (1880-1900).

-**NYC corporate directors:** Using the NYC Directorate data we can illustrate an example of an affiliation projection of the directorate hypergraph.
+**NYC corporate directors:** Using the NYC Directorate data (1902) we can illustrate an example of an affiliation projection of the directorate hypergraph.
 Consider the following code.

-    > data(list = c("nycNodes", "nycAffiliations", "nycHypergraph"))
+    > c("nycNodes", "nycAffiliations", "nycHypergraph") %>% data()
-    > projection <- filterNetwork(affiliationProjection(nycHypergraph))
+    > projection <- nycHypergraph %>%
+    affiliationProjection() %>%
+    filterNetwork()
     > plot(graph_from_data_frame(projection,
                                  directed = FALSE),
             vertex.color = nycAffiliations$types,